padro89/snakemake-workflow-cnag/README.md

 - I should probably divide it in two scripts, one to perform the PCA (with the voom and cpm method), and one to perform the DGE analysis.
 - The main challenge is to use complex contrasts, with `makeContrasts()` function.
 - I specified a different format for the contrasts in the config file to make this possible, which is then parsed in the file to create de contrasts matrix.
 It allows many kinds of contrasts.
 - Since with the interactions, the number of output files is variable -and I couldn't make it write the output to the S4 object inside a for loop, I decided to create the files directly inside the R script and get them as output through wildcards.
-Maybe, if I can time, I could try to improve this.
-- The problem, now, is to create a pheatmap for each comparison, specially for the interactions, as the script separates the data through the 'vs', which does not work in the interactions.
-In fact, seeing how I have specified the names, it does not work at all.
+- If there are no DEGs, and for the interaction terms, an empty PDF file is created to allow snakemake to handle the output.
+- In the config file one specifies the method to use, and several `get_output_` functions get the correct output according to the config file.
+- Rules are idnented in if statements so there's no conflict between them.
+- There is a huge difference between limma findings and DESeq2 findings in the same project.
+I will try to manually filter the DESeq2 genes, see if there are outliers in the heatmap, and see if there is any similarity between the FGSEA from both projects.

 ### Implement the option to create a "Materials and Methods" file